afry-recruitment/toll-calculator/README.md

 ## Assumptions
-This code is never going to see the light of day, so I will just keep it simple for all our sake, ie. not creating an actual useable program such as a WebApi
+This code is never going to see the light of day, so I will just keep it simple for all our sake, ie. not creating an actual useable program such as a WebApi or adding databases with service and repositores etc.

+Instead I will focus on the actual functions of calculating the toll-fees, keeping them as accurate to a real-life scenario where databases would be involved and prove the use-cases and stability through testing

 Being able to run tests should showcase that the code is functional

-Code should function on its own without use of external libraries or APIs

 ## Requirements and line of thinking